 Depending on the type of visa you are applying for, you will have to submit some extra supporting documents to prove the purpose behind your travel.

-For a full list of Germany visa requirements, visit the article.
+For the full list of Germany visa required documents, click here.

 Check when you need to apply

 There is a given time within which you need to submit your application for a visa to Germany.
 You should submit your application three months prior to your trip the earliest, and two weeks in advance the latest.

 On the other hand, If you are applying to remain in Germany for a period longer than three months, then you ought to submit your application six months prior to your trip the earliest and six weeks in advance the latest.